 How to store your coffee beans

 All our Ueshima packs are gas flushed, and resealable to lock in freshness.

-If using another brand, the best place to store beans is in an airtight container - such as a coffee canister or jar.
+If using another brand, the best place for storing coffee beans is in an airtight container - such as a coffee canister or jar.
 This will help preserve the beans' flavour.